Lullabot/media_mpx/README.md

 ## Interacting with the Video Player

-The video player for media objects will be rendered as an iframe which in turn utilizes a player from MPX.
+The video player for media objects will be rendered as an iframe which in turn utilizes a player from mpx.
 If this iframe needs to be interacted with through Drupal behaviours the following classes are added to the iframe.
  - `mpx-player`
  - `mpx-player-account--<Account Machine Name>`

 Additional classes as well as other HTML attributes can be added to the iframe by modifying the render array for the `media_mpx_iframe` template.